sfu-dis/milliscale/README.md

 Milliscale is a high-performance database system optimised for object storage and main memory.
 It offers low-latency, high throughput and low cost OLTP by leveraging low-latency object storage (AWS S3 Express One Zone) and in-memory and multicore optimisations.

-See more details in our technical report here: https://arxiv.org/pdf/2603.02108

 ## Environment configurations
 Step 1: Software dependencies
 * cmake